What we’re about

 Notes

-- Please bring a packed lunch and a drink.
+- Please bring a snack and some water.

 - It might be muddy – please wear suitable footwear.

-- Please contact the leader directly if you are delayed on the day or can't find the group (find contact details on our website).
-We are unlikely to respond to Meetup comments or messages sent on the day of the walk in enough time to be helpful.
+Please contact the leader directly if you are delayed on the day or can't find the group (find contact details on our website).
+We are unlikely to respond to Meetup comments or messages sent on the day in enough time to be helpful.